koor-tech/koor/Documentation/Storage-Configuration/Object-Storage-RGW/ceph-object-multisite.md

 type: kubernetes.io/rook
 ```

-Finally, create a kubernetes secret on the pulling Rook Ceph cluster with the new secrets yaml file.
+Finally, create a kubernetes secret on the pulling Koor cluster with the new secrets yaml file.

 ```console
 kubectl create -f realm-a-keys.yaml
 ```

-#### Pulling a Realm on a New Rook Ceph Cluster
+#### Pulling a Realm on a New Koor Cluster

 Once the admin knows the endpoint and the secret for the keys has been created, the admin should create: